StanfordSpezi/SpeziAccessGuard/Sources/SpeziAccessGuard/SpeziAccessGuard.docc/SpeziAccessGuard.md

 ## Overview

-The Access Guard module allows developers to guard a SwiftUI view with an access code view and allows users to set or reset their access codes.
+The Access Guard module allows developers to guard a SwiftUI view with an access code or biometrics and allows users to set or reset their access codes.

 @Row {
     @Column {
         @Image(source: "AccessGuarded", alt: "Screenshot showing access guarded to a SwiftUI view by an access code.") {
             An ``AccessGuarded`` view guarding access to a SwiftUI view by an access code.
+        }
+    }
+    @Column {
+        @Image(source: "AccessGuarded-Biometrics", alt: "Screenshot showing access guarded to a SwiftUI view by Face ID with an access code fallback.") {
+            An ``AccessGuarded`` view guarding access to a SwiftUI view by Face ID with an access code fallback.
         }
     }
 }